sehrgutesoftware/laravel5-api/README.md

 #### Writing Plugins

-A plugin is just a class that extends `SehrGut\Laravel5_Api\Plugins\Plugin` class.
+A plugin is just a class that extends `SehrGut\Laravel5_Api\Plugins\Plugin`.
 It can implement one or more *Hooks* in order to influence the controller's behaviour.

 ##### Plugin Configuration